mohana-g/Intelligent-IMS/README.md

+# 🚗 Intelligent-IMS

-The project entitled as “Intelligent-IMS” is developed as a web application for Inventory Management System.
-It is used to manage the inventory information about the cars and the stock level using Voice Commands.
+**Intelligent-IMS** is a web application designed for **Car Inventory Management** using **Voice Commands**.
+It helps administrators efficiently manage and track their inventory by integrating with the **Google Assistant API** and using **Firebase** as the backend.

+## 📋 Project Overview

-The objective of this project is to develop a Voice-Based Car Inventory Management System that integrates with the Google Assistant API and utilizes Firebase as the backend infrastructure.
+The objective of this project is to develop a **Voice-Based Car Inventory Management System** that:
-The system will furnish administrator with an efficient way to manage and track their inventory using voice commands and leverage cloud-based data storage.
-By integrating with the Google Assistant API, administrator gain the ability to interact with various inventory management functionalities using natural language voice commands.
-This system will leverage Google Actions to provide voice-controlled access to inventory information and utilize Firebase as the backend for storing and managing the inventory data.
-They can add new car entries, update car details, inquire about stock levels, and perform other inventory-related tasks using voice interactions.
-The web application uses HTML, CSS, JS, and Firebase as its database, combining front-end design with cloud-based data storage for efficient functionality and user data management.
+- Integrates with the **Google Assistant API** for natural language voice commands.
+- Utilizes **Firebase** for cloud-based data storage and management.
+- Allows administrators to:
+  - Add new car entries
+  - Update car details
+  - Inquire about stock levels
+  - Perform other inventory-related tasks through voice interactions

+## 🔧 Technologies Used

+- **Front-end**: HTML, CSS, JavaScript
+- **Backend**: Firebase (cloud-based database)
+- **Voice Integration**: Google Assistant API, Google Actions

+## 🌟 Key Features

+- **Voice-controlled inventory management** for seamless user interaction.
+- **Cloud-based storage** ensuring real-time data management.
+- **Interactive and user-friendly interface** for smooth navigation and functionality.